Goldarmy/Widget-App/README.md

 # Widget-App
-Simple app to add, edit and delete widgets
+Simple app to add, edit and delete widgets.
-Deployment is done utilizing heroku
+Deployment is done utilizing heroku platform.